Cecil B. DeMille: 1913–1914: entering films

 The Squaw Man was a success, which led to the eventual founding of Paramount Pictures and Hollywood becoming the "film capital of the world".
-The film grossed over ten times its budget after its New York premiere in February 1914.
-DeMille's next project was to aid Oscar Apfel and directing Brewster's Millions, which was wildly successful.
-In December 1914, Constance Adams brought home John DeMille, a fifteen-month-old, whom the couple legally adopted three years later.
-Biographer Scott Eyman suggested that this may have been a result of Adams's recent miscarriage.
+The film grossed more than ten times its budget after its New York premiere in February 1914.
+DeMille's next project was to aid Apfel in directing Brewster's Millions, which was wildly successful.
+In December 1914, Constance Adams brought home John DeMille, a 15-month-old boy, whom the couple legally adopted three years later.
+Biographer Scott Eyman suggested that she may have decided to adopt after recently having had a miscarriage.

-1915–1928: Silent era
+1915–1928: silent era

 Westerns, Paradise, and World War I

-Cecil B. DeMille's second film credited exclusively to him was The Virginian.
-This is the earliest of DeMille's films available in a quality, color-tinted video format.
-However, this version is actually a 1918 re-release.
-The first few years of the Lasky Company were spent in making films nonstop, literally writing the language of film.
-DeMille himself directed twenty films by 1915.
-The most successful films during the beginning of the Lasky Company were Brewster's Millions (co-directed by DeMille), Rose of the Rancho, and The Ghost Breaker.
+Cecil B. DeMille's second film, credited exclusively to him, was The Virginian.
+It is the earliest of DeMille's films available in a quality, color-tinted video format, but that version is actually a 1918 rerelease.
+The Lasky Company's first few years were spent making films nonstop.
+DeMille directed 20 films by 1915.
+The most successful films during this period were Brewster's Millions (co-directed by DeMille), Rose of the Rancho, and The Ghost Breaker.
 DeMille adapted Belasco's dramatic lighting techniques to film technology, mimicking moonlight with U.S. cinema's first attempts at "motivated lighting" in The Warrens of Virginia.
-This was the first of few film collaborations with his brother William.
+This was the first of a few film collaborations with his brother William.
 They struggled to adapt the play from the stage to the set.
-After the film was shown, viewers complained that the shadows and lighting prevented the audience from seeing the actors' full faces, complaining that they would only pay half price.
-However, Sam Goldwyn realized that if they called it "Rembrandt" lighting, the audience would pay double the price.
+After the film was shown, viewers complained that the shadows and lighting prevented the audience from seeing the actors' full faces and said they would pay only half price.
+Sam Goldwyn suggested that if they called it "Rembrandt" lighting, the audience would pay double the price.
 Additionally, because of DeMille's cordiality after the Peter Grimm incident, DeMille was able to rekindle his partnership with Belasco.
 He adapted several of Belasco's screenplays into film.

-DeMille's most successful film was The Cheat; DeMille's direction in the film was acclaimed.
-In 1916, exhausted from three years of nonstop filmmaking, DeMille purchased land in the Angeles National Forest for a ranch which would become his getaway.
-He called this place, "Paradise", declaring it a wildlife sanctuary; no shooting of animals was allowed besides snakes.
-His wife did not like Paradise, so DeMille often brought his mistresses there with him including actress Julia Faye.
-In addition to his Paradise, DeMille purchased a yacht in 1921 which he called The Seaward.
+DeMille's most successful film was The Cheat; his direction in the film was acclaimed.
+In 1916, exhausted from three years of nonstop filmmaking, DeMille purchased land in the Angeles National Forest for a ranch that would become his getaway.
+He called this place "Paradise", declaring it a wildlife sanctuary; no shooting of animals besides snakes was allowed.
+His wife did not like Paradise, so DeMille often brought his mistresses there with him, including actress Julia Faye.
+In 1921, DeMille purchased a yacht he called The Seaward.